-The PNNL Richland Campus is located in Benton County, Washington, south of the Hanford Site, in an area that is primarily flat, semi-arid, and restricted from public access.
+The PNNL-Richland Campus is located in Benton County, Washington, south of the Hanford Site, in an area that is primarily flat, semi-arid, and restricted from public access.
 Residents north and east of the Hanford Site generally live on farms or in farming communities.
-Residents south, southwest, and west of the PNNL Richland Campus live in the urban communities of Richland, Kennewick, Pasco, and West Richland.
-Richland is the only community adjacent to the PNNL Richland Campus.
+Residents south, southwest, and west of the Richland Campus live in the urban communities of Richland, Kennewick, Pasco, and West Richland.
+Richland is the only community adjacent to the PNNL-Richland Campus.

 Demographic information from the 2020 U.S. Census Bureau indicates an estimated 206,873 people lived in Benton County and 96,749 people lived in adjacent Franklin County, increases of 18.1% and 23.8%, respectively, over 2010 figures (WOFM 2022a).
-During 2020, Benton and Franklin Counties accounted for 3.9% of Washington's population.
-Based on U.S. Census population data with adjustments for new nearby apartment construction, the population within an 80 km (50 mi) radius of the PNNL Richland Campus is estimated to be about 432,950.
+During 2022, Benton and Franklin Counties accounted for 4.0% of Washington's population (WOFM 2023a).
+Based on 2020 U.S. Census population data, the population within an 80 km (50 mi) radius of the PNNL-Richland Campus is estimated to be about 605,419 (Rose et al. 2023).
 This population estimate is used to calculate the radiation dose to the general public (see Section 4.2 of this report).

-The PNNL Sequim Campus is located in Clallam County, Washington, on the Olympic Peninsula in the northwestern corner of Washington State.
+The PNNL-Sequim Campus is located in Clallam County, Washington, on the Olympic Peninsula in the northwestern corner of Washington State.
 An estimated 76,482 people lived in Clallam County in 2020, an increase of approximately 6.9% over 2010 figures and equivalent to approximately 1% of Washington's population (USCB 2022).
-The City of Sequim, the nearest population center to the PNNL Sequim Campus, had a population of 8,024 people in 2020 (WOFM 2022b).
+The City of Sequim, the nearest population center to the PNNL-Sequim Campus, had a population of 7,695 people in 2022